-A new study by Pennsylvania State University indicated that employees who work from home have better work-life balance and are more productive (source).
-56% of small business owners also believe that remote working positively influences productivity (source).
+A new study by Pennsylvania State University indicates that employees who work from home have a better work-life balance and are more productive.
+Moreover, 56% of small business owners believe that remote work positively influences productivity.
 Research by Stanford University found that remote employees work, on average, 9,5% longer than those who have to commute and work in the office.
 Employees working from home are also 13% more productive.

-According to a study by the Quarterly Journal of Economics, working from home allows customer service teams to get through 13% more calls each day (source).
-Remote work will be trending in the upcoming years, and we’ve already mentioned it in our Customer Support Trends for 2020 article.
+Moreover, according to a study by the Quarterly Journal of Economics, working from home allows customer service teams to get through 13% more calls each day.

 What are the advantages of the remote customer service model?

 As mentioned above, remote employees are more productive than those who work on-site.
 They also work longer and are more engaged than those in the office.
 The biggest concern with remote work is that those who work remotely feel disconnected from their colleagues in the office.
 However, no studies suggest that team members working from home are actually feeling this way.
 In fact, remote work brings many more advantages to companies other than productivity.
 Check them out below:

 Hiring a remote customer service team is cost-effective because it eliminates the costs of a physical office — think maintenance fees, rent, energy bills, supplies and so on.
 Therefore, business owners can enjoy the cost-saving benefits of outsourcing but also take advantage of the fact that employees are more productive and focused.
 It’s a win-win situation!

 Flexible work is one of the biggest incentives for job seekers.
 According to a study by Deloitte, companies tend to offer flexible work arrangements for customer support consultants to improve employee retention.
 In fact, Deloitte states that this is the case for 53% of companies.
 This means that businesses have taken note of the correlation between remote work and contact center churn.